monsieurFourier/cloneExample/README.md

 # cloneExample
-Example on putting a local repository to a new remote repository
+Example on cloning a remote repository

 Put information here so others can learn what your code does and how to use it